Cookie Consent FAQs

 What has changed with cookie consent management?

-From the start of this year, only those cookies which can be demonstrated to be ‘strictly necessary’ for the delivery of a website service are allowed — unless the user gives their express consent.
+From 2021, only those cookies which can be demonstrated to be ‘strictly necessary’ for the delivery of a website service are allowed — unless the user gives their express consent.
 We can only use cookies for the operation of advertising, analytics and reporting tools, such as Google Analytics, if the user expresses consent.

 When did you make the change to your cookie consent management?